ray-project/ray/doc/source/data/batch_inference.rst

             predictions = ds.map_batches(
                 TorchPredictor,
                 num_gpus=1,
+                # Specify the batch size for inference.
+                # Increase this for larger datasets.
+                batch_size=1,
                 # Set the ActorPool size to the number of GPUs in your cluster.
                 compute=ray.data.ActorPoolStrategy(size=2)
                 )
             predictions.show(limit=1)

         .. testoutput::
+            :options: +MOCK

             {'output': array([0.5590901], dtype=float32)}